jurjoroa/jurjoroa/README.md

 # Jorge Roa

 Hello!
 I'm Jorge!
 I have a background in public policy and a passion for using data to inform decision-making.
 My interests include:

 - Data Science for Public Policy: I'm currently pursuing a Master's degree in Data Science for Public Policy at Hertie School in Berlin, Germany.
 I believe that data science can be a powerful tool for addressing complex public policy challenges, and I'm excited to continue exploring this field.

 - Teaching and Education: I'm passionate about teaching.
 I've worked as a teaching assistant for courses on quantitative methods and public policy evaluation.
 I'm also the founder of the Hertie Coding Club, a space where students can learn programming skills for data analysis, wrangling and public policy.

+- I'm a member of the Society for Medical Decision Making (SMDM) as a trainee as well as a member of the Stanford Data Science x Decision Science [DS)^2